felicity-borg/Microsoft-TDSP/Docs/GetStartedWithJupyter.md

 ![](https://github.com/felicity-borg/Microsoft-TDSP/blob/master/Docs/media/resources/DevGitJup.PNG) <br>
 *An overview of the tools used for this solution*

-1. Use Azure DevOps to create and manage your project.
+1. [Azure DevOps](#AzureDevOps-1) Use Azure DevOps to create and manage your project.
 You can use this to break down your project into smaller tasks for e.g. ingest data, preprocess data, build features, etc.

-2. Create a git repo for your project to manage your code.
+2. [Git Repository](#GitRepo-2) Create a git repo for your project to manage your code.
 Git is a distributed version control system.
 Git repositories can live locally (such as on a developer’s machine).
 Each developer has a copy of the source repository on their dev machine.
 Developers can commit each set of changes on their dev machine and perform version control operations such as history and compare without a network connection.
-3. Launch an Azure Machine Learning (ML) workspace, and clone the git repo onto your directory in the workspace's shared workspace file system.
+3. [Azure ML Notebooks](#Notebooks-3) Launch an Azure Machine Learning (ML) workspace, and clone the git repo onto your directory in the workspace's shared workspace file system.
 Once cloned you can use Jupyter notebooks to write your code.
 With your workspace now connected to your git repo you can `commit` (save) changes and `push` them back to your git repo in Azure DevOps.
 If files are added to the git repo you and colleagues can `pull` these changes onto your workspace making collaborating with colleagues easy.

-## 1. Create a project in Azure DevOps
+## 1. <a name='AzureDevOps-1'></a>Create a project in Azure DevOps

 ### Prerequisites
 * You need an organization before you can create a project. <br>